sheenams/singularity_files/README.md

 To create a singularity image:

- singularity create (name-version).img

-If needed, you can change the size (pindel required this)

- singularity create --size 2048 (name-version).img

-To bootstrap a Singularity file into an image:

- sudo singularity bootstrap (name-version).img Singularity-(name-version)
+ singularity build (name-version).simg Singularity-build-file

 To run singularity image:

- ./(name-version).img
+ ./(name-version).simg

  OR

- singularity run/exec (name-version).img
+ singularity run/exec (name-version).simg

 To bind a directory to image:
- Can append :ro to make it read only singularity run/exec --bind (abs/path)/(path/in/container):ro (name-version).img
+ Can append :ro to make it read only singularity run/exec --bind (abs/path)/(path/in/container):ro (name-version).simg